amacgregor/allanmacgregor/src/pages/articles/2014-04-03-working-with-psysh/index.md

 ---
-title: "Working with Psysh"
+title: 'Working with Psysh'
-date: "2014-04-03"
+date: '2014-04-03'
 layout: post
 draft: false
-path: "/posts/working-with-psysh"
+path: '/posts/working-with-psysh'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "PHP"
+  - 'PHP'
-    - "Programming"
+  - 'Programming'
-    - "Tooling"
+  - 'Tooling'
-description: "I previously mentioned Boris, a terrific REPL for PHP, and while Boris is a great and functional REPL, is not the only available"
+description: 'I previously mentioned Boris, a terrific REPL for PHP, and while Boris is a great and functional REPL, is not the only available'
 ---

 I previously mentioned Boris, a terrific REPL for PHP, and while Boris is a great and functional REPL, is not the only available.

 **Psysh** is actually more than a simple REPL it's also an interactive debugger; which means you can say goodbye to the endless barrage of var_dump() and die() statements.

 But do we really need another REPL for PHP, well honestly we could probably get by with the solutions currently available however **Psysh** has an extremely interesting Ace under the sleeve, it can also function as a realtime debugger.